 Is It Worth Your Time?

-If you’ve spent any amount of time on REtipster.com (the blog, podcast, or YouTube channel), you know that my business model revolves mostly around land investing.
-In a nutshell, I try to find vacant land or land that’s running behind on their taxes, then make a really, really low offer to their owners.
+If you’ve spent time on REtipster.com (the blog, podcast, or YouTube channel), you know that my business model revolves mostly around land investing.
+In a nutshell, I try to find vacant land or land running behind on their taxes, then make a low offer to their owners.

 How low of an offer?
-As I’ve mentioned before, this is anywhere from 10% of the property’s assessed market value, or up to 30% if I feel like that certain parcel of land has a lot of potential.
+As I’ve mentioned, this is anywhere from 10% of the property’s assessed market value or up to 30% if I feel that a certain parcel of land has a lot of potential.

 Do It Creatively

 There are a lot of opportunities here, but make no mistake—“opportunity” doesn’t mean a deal.

 The first thing to do when you start at an auction is to manage your expectations.
 It’s certainly in the realm of possibility to win huge at a tax deed auction, but there will be FAR more strikeouts than home runs.

 Instead, you can get creative by using other ways to have a competitive advantage.
 For example, you might have knowledge or insight about a property that others may not have, which would make a less valuable investment to others who don’t know or see what you do.

 The assessor’s estimate of a property’s market value is an educated guess but not the gospel truth; if you know the best uses for the property and are confident that you can maximize it, a higher bid may be justified.